Bowling: In the 20th century

 On 27 February 1982, Earl Anthony won the Toledo Trust PBA National Championship, becoming the first bowler to reach $1 million in career earnings.

 In 1982, the Young American Bowling Alliance was formed from a merger of the American Junior Bowling Congress, the Youth Bowling Association, and the collegiate divisions of the ABC and WIBC.

 In 1982, the 1982 Commonwealth Games in Brisbane, Australia, added women's bowls to the events.

 On 1 July 1982, former PBA pro Glenn Allison rolled the first 900 series (three consecutive 300 games in a three-game set) to ever be submitted to the ABC for award consideration.
 The ABC, however, refused to certify the score, citing non-complying lane conditions.

 On 22 November 1986, George Branham III (born 1962) became the first African-American to win a PBA national touring event: the Brunswick Memorial World Open in Chicago, Illinois.

-On 18 September 1988, the 1988 Summer Olympics in Seoul, South Korea, featured ten-pin bowling as a demonstration sport.
+On 18 September 1988, the 1988 Summer Olympics in Seoul, South Korea, featured tenpin bowling as a demonstration sport.

 On 2 August 1991, in Havana, Cuba, tenpin bowling became an international medal-level sport for the first time at the 1991 Pan American Games, and continues to this day.

 In the 1992–1993 season, the ABC introduced resin bowling balls, causing perfect 300 scores to increase by 20%.

 In 1995, the first Best Bowler ESPY Award was presented.

 In 1995, the National Bowling Stadium opened in Reno, Nevada, becoming known as the Taj Mahal of Tenpins.

 On 2 February 1997, Jeremy Sonnenfeld (born 1975) bowled the first officially sanctioned 900 series of three straight perfect 300 games at Sun Valley Lanes in Lincoln, Nebraska, becoming known as "Mr. 900".

 In 1998, the World Tenpin Masters 10-pin bowling tournament was established.

 In 2000, the Weber Cup, named after Dick Weber, was established as 10-pin bowling's equivalent to golf's Ryder Cup, with Team USA playing Team Europe in a three-day match.